calo81/clustering/README.md

 - Extract the data from the datasources
   - Use [Sqoop](http://sqoop.apache.org/) for extracting the data from your SQL database to HDFS.
 Make sure you download a **Sqoop** version compatible with the installed **Hadoop** version which is 1.2.1.
     - Copy the JDBC driver for your DB (in my case SQL Server) into the **lib** directory of the **sqoop** installation directory
-    - `sqoop import --driver com.microsoft.sqlserver.jdbc.SQLServerDriver --connect "jdbc:sqlserver://xxx:1433;username=xxx;password=xxx;databaseName=xx" --query 'select top 10 * from xxx a where a.x is not null and $CONDITIONS' --split-by  a._id --as-sequencefile --fetch-size 20 --delete-target-dir --target-dir importedCustomers -package-name "clustercustomers.sqoop"`
+    - `sqoop import --driver com.microsoft.sqlserver.jdbc.SQLServerDriver --connect "jdbc:sqlserver://xxx:1433;username=xxx;password=xxx;databaseName=xx" --query 'select top 10 * from xxx a where a.x is not null and $CONDITIONS' --split-by  a._id --as-sequencefile --fetch-size 20 --delete-target-dir --target-dir importedCustomers -package-name "clustercustomers.sqoop" --null-string '' --fields-terminated-by ','`
     - Then copy the generated `QueryResults.java` (in the folder **clustercustomers.sqoop**) file to the **clustering** project under the correct package.
 This is needed as the Sequence File generated uses this class for the serialization/deserialization.
 So when we run the next map reduce tasks this file needs to exist.
     - Also copy the generated sequence files to the remote **Hadoop** cluster if you generated it with **Hadoop** locally as myself: `~/Programs/hadoop-1.2.1/bin/hadoop fs -put importedCustomers hdfs://192.168.1.10:9000/user/cscarion/aggregated_customers`
-    - You can also generate a non SequenceFile file like: `sqoop import --driver com.microsoft.sqlserver.jdbc.SQLServerDriver --connect "jdbc:sqlserver://bi02lon:1433;username=xxxx;password=xxxx;databaseName=IHubODS" --query 'xxxx where $CONDITIONS' --split-by  customer._id --fetch-size 20 --delete-target-dir --target-dir importedCustomersText --package-name "clustercustomers.sqoop" --null-string ''`.
+    - You can also generate a non SequenceFile file like: `sqoop import --driver com.microsoft.sqlserver.jdbc.SQLServerDriver --connect "jdbc:sqlserver://bi02lon:1433;username=xxxx;password=xxxx;databaseName=IHubODS" --query 'xxxx where $CONDITIONS' --split-by  customer._id --fetch-size 20 --delete-target-dir --target-dir importedCustomersText --package-name "clustercustomers.sqoop" --null-string '' --null-string '' --fields-terminated-by '|'`.
 This one will be used for the aggregations at the end of the whole process, as it is easier to use from **Apache Pig**
     -Then of course copy this file as well to **HDFS**: `~/Programs/hadoop-1.2.1/bin/hadoop fs -put importedCustomersText hdfs://192.168.1.10:9000/user/cscarion/aggregated_customers_text`
     - For running both **sqoop** tasks, you must unset `HADOOP_CONF_DIR` as if not it will try to run the jobs in the Hadoop cluster and those virtual machines have no access to the Database.
 That is in my case.
     - HADOOP_CONF_DIR must also be unset for the running of the `hadoop fs -put` command.